[NEW] Our Product Recap for Q2 2025 is live.

 1. Independent appraisal method

 Hiring an experienced third-party firm to perform a professional 409A valuation.
-The valuation must use generally accepted methodologies, such as discounted cash flow (DCF), market comparables, or asset-based approaches.
+The valuation must use generally accepted methodologies, such as Discounted Cash Flow (DCF), market comparables, or asset-based approaches.

 2. Illiquid startup method